 Differences in infant mortality rates by Index of Multiple Deprivation can be due to factors including income, employment, education, health, living environment, crime and barriers to housing and services.Back to table of contents

-Infant mortality rates for singletons born in 2015 have continued to decrease.
-Similarly, infant mortality rates for multiple births taking place in 2015 have decreased for the first time since 2013.
+Since 2009, the infant mortality rates for singleton births has been following a downward trend, until 2015, where the rate increased.
+Conversely, infant mortality rates for multiple births taking place in 2015 have decreased for the first time since 2013.
 Despite the decrease in infant mortality rates for multiple births in 2015, it was still nearly five times higher than singletons (Figure 6).

 Back to table of contents